clemsos/writings/_quora/2014-07-21-Is-there-a-correlation-between-how-well-a-professor-lectures-and-how-well-they-give-academic-talks.md

 language: en
 title: |
-    Is there a correlation between how well a professor lectures and how well they give academic talks? - Quora
+    Is there a correlation between how well a professor lectures and how well they give academic talks?
 ---

 Not really, it is more about the topic.
 A talk may be about the single